-The prevalence of generative AI models has disrupted faculty capacity to engage deeply with their students in the work of critical thinking, assessing evidence, and demonstrating learning.
+The prevalence of generative AI models has disrupted faculty capacity to engage deeply with our students in the work of critical thinking, assessing evidence, and demonstrating learning.
 The widespread presence of generative AI has forced a widespread re-evaluation of how we assess student learning.
 For decades, the take-home essay, the research paper, and the report have been the mainstays of assessment.

 We are all experimenting and learning how these technologies impact our classes.
 Some assignments that faculty have created in the past may be less valuable to students’ learning and more likely to be reproduced easily by tools such as ChatGPT or MS Co-pilot.
 On the other hand, these new tools can also offer unique opportunities to advance student learning and create new teaching opportunities.